What attending providers need to know

 Each topic in the resource center is vital to an attending provider's understanding of Washington's compensation system.
 After reviewing all sections, you may take the quiz from L&I's OMD Training Catalog.

-The Washington State Department of Labor & Industries is accredited by the Washington State Medical Association to provide continuing medical education for physicians.
+The Washington State Department of Labor and Industries is accredited by the PacWest to provide continuing medical education for physicians.

-The Department of Labor & Industries (L&I) designates this online CME activity for a maximum of 3 AMA PRA Category 1 Credits™.
+The Washington State Department of Labor and Industries designates this Enduring Material activity for a maximum of 3 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 After reviewing the Attending Provider Resource Center, completing a test, and evaluating the activity, you will be able to print a CME Certificate with your name and date showing when you completed the activity.
 L&I does not have a system for re-issuing certificates should they be misplaced or damaged.
 You are responsible for keeping copies of your certificate for your records.